wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

     class MyModelAdmin(ModelAdmin):
         model = MyModel
-        index_view_class = MyModelIndexView
+        index_view_class = MyCustomIndexView

-Or, if you have no need for any of ``IndexView``'s existing functionality in your view, and would rather create your own view from scratch, ``modeladmin`` will support that, too.
+Or, if you have no need for any of ``IndexView``'s existing functionality in your view and would rather create your own view from scratch, ``modeladmin`` will support that too.
 However, it's highly recommended that you use ``modeladmin.views.WMABaseView`` as a base for your view.
-It'll make integrating with your ``ModelAdmin`` class much easier, and provides a bunch of useful attributes and methods to get you started.
+It'll make integrating with your ``ModelAdmin`` class much easier and will provide a bunch of useful attributes and methods to get you started.

 .. _modeladmin_overriding_helper_classes: